 She and her husband relocated their family to Connecticut where she took a job managing the Fairfield County office of Music Together, a program that offers musical education classes for young children all over the country.
 She attended a training session in order to better understand the organization’s philosophy, but it ended up affecting her much more deeply than that.
 Not only did she learn the benefits of teaching music to kids during early childhood, but she realized she wanted to do it herself.

 “I called my husband and said, ‘Okay, this is what I’m going to do forever,’” she remembers.
-Easier said than done, as all those who have uttered those same words know, but McNicholl meant it.
+Easier said than done, as all those who have uttered those same words know, but McNicholl followed through.

 The national Music Together program—now celebrating its 25th anniversary—proceeds from the simple premise that all children, even at very young ages, are musical; that they can learn to sing in tune and keep a beat, and Musical Folk carries that forward.
 But learning doesn’t happen in a vacuum.
 Adult participation is key at the mixed-age, weekly classes; moms and dads are encouraged to participate—singing in rounds or dramatically dancing with colorful scarves while their children do the same.